What is a business book ghostwriter?

 It can be as simple as you talk while I record your words and then shape them into an integrated narrative.
 However, this stage comes after discussions about purpose, topic, structure, and style.

-The relationship between author and business book ghostwriter is of tremendous importance.
-Success depends upon clear communication and a good fit between author and ghostwriter.
-And this is why it’s so important for you and I to meet.
-Your time is limited yet your book will require some face time.
-My preference is to connect over video Skype.
-This method is efficient, and reduces or eliminates travel expenses.
+The relationship between the author and the business book ghostwriter is of tremendous importance.
+Success depends upon clear communication and a good fit between the author and ghostwriter.
+And this is why it’s so crucial for us to meet.
+Your time is limited, yet your book will require some video conference time with me.

 What about confidentiality?